SmartBenchSoftware/Documentation/docs/kestrel/index.md

 [Learn about the Metadata file format](MetadataFiles.md)

+Kestrel now has a [Quick Parse](QuickParse.md) method in beta - this will allow direct file reads for some supported file formats.

 ### 6. Migrate to Onshape

 Once data has been extracted and prepared for upload, use Kestrel to migrate files to Onshape.